 If you and your partner decide to separate, it is important to consider what type of separation you want.
-Allow Martin Foldie Law to help you navigate the path to marriage annulment and what that means to you.
+Martin Foldie Law is here to help you navigate the path to marriage annulment and help you better understand all of your legal rights and what that means to you.

 Annulment vs. Divorce

-While an annulment and a divorce seem similar, they are actually defined by one key difference.
-A divorce acknowledges that the marriage was legal and valid, while an annulment denounces and erases the marriage completely.
-Since an annulment has to cancel the marriage, there are several different methods that can be argued.
+While an annulment and a divorce produce a similar outcome, they are defined by one key difference: a divorce acknowledges that the marriage was legal and valid, while an annulment denounces and erases the marriage completely.
+Since an annulment essentially cancels out the marriage, one of several different claims must be made for one to be enacted.

 1. No-Fault Annulments

-- This occurs if any person was currently married at the time of the additional marriage.
+- This occurs if any party was currently married at the time of the marriage in question.

-- If a spouse kept an important piece of information a secret, such as any children, felonies, or substance abuse, this can be grounds for annulment.
+- If a spouse withheld an important piece of information, such as any children, felonies, or substance abuse, this can be grounds for annulment.

 - This occurs if a marriage was formed under false pretexts or lies by the other party.

-- Should a partner be unable to perform sexually, and this was not known at the time of the marriage.
+- Should a partner be unable to perform sexually, and this was not divulged at the time of the marriage.

 - If a partner is suspected of being unrealistically close with one of their family members, an incest annulment can be enacted.

 - There are several different situations that a lack of marital consent can occur.
-The most common is one of both parties were not in sound mind to make that decision, usually due to drug use.
+The most common being one or both parties lacking sound mind to make that decision, commonly due to substance abuse.
 In addition, a lack of consent can occur if a party was forced or threatened into the marriage.

 - If a spouse suffers from mental illness or was mentally disturbed at the time of marriage.

-- This ground for annulment typically revolves around the fact that there was a differing opinion on the topic of children that was not discussed prior to the marriage.
+- This grounds for annulment typically involves a differing opinion on the topic of children that the parties failed to discuss prior to the marriage.

 - Should an individual be under the legal age of marital consent, an annulment can be invoked.